-A Performance Agreement/Scorecard should be agreed for all employees in this category based on the job functions and include the following: - a) The KPAs relate to the employee's functional area and must consist of not less than 5 and not more than 7 KPAs.
+A Performance Agreement/Scorecard should be agreed for all employees in this category based on the job functions and include the following: -

-- b) The supervisor and employee must ensure that performance management is aligned with the employee's job and KPA's relevant to the post that the employee holds. - c) The KPA weighting demonstrates the relative weight of each KPA. - d) The weightings need to be determined by the relevant supervisor/ manager and agreed with the employee(s)/ team. - e) The KPA weightings show the relative importance of the KPAs - f) The KPIs and the performance standard for each KPI - g) The KPIse) The performance standard for each KPI may be qualitative or quantitative.

-(i) include the input, quality, or impact of an output by which performance in respect of a KPA is measured; and f) The planned KPAs, KPIs and targets as contained in the performance agreement must meet the SMART criteria.
+- a) The KPAs relate to the employee's functional area and must consist of not less than 5 and not more - than 7 KPAs. - b) The supervisor and employee must ensure that performance management is aligned with the employee's job and KPA's relevant to the post that the employee holds. - c) The KPA weighting demonstrates the relative weight of each KPA. - d) The weightings need to be determined by the relevant supervisor/ manager and agreed with the employee(s)/ team. - e) The KPA weightings show the relative importance of the KPAs - f) The KPIs and the performance standard for each KPI - g) The KPIs- - (i) include the input, quality, or impact of an output by which performance in respect of a KPA is measured; and - (ii) must be measurable and verifiable. - e) The performance standard for each KPI may be qualitative or quantitative. - f) The planned KPAs, KPIs and targets as contained in the performance agreement must meet the SMART criteria.